splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/user-guide.md

 When ready to be shared with the desired TAXII server, the grouping can be submitted as a [STIX Bundle](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_gms872kuzdmg), which contains the grouping and related objects.

-Generally, the app supports a subset of the STIX v2.1 specification for SDOs which has been coordinated with the CTIS program.
+The app supports a subset of the STIX v2.1 specification for SDOs which has been coordinated with the CTIS program.
+If you believe a particular feature or use-case is missing, please raise a [feature request](index.md#support).

 ## Creating Identities
 Reference: [STIX Identity SDO](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_wh296fiwpklp)